idoiag/LRG_project/Documentation/README.txt

 highlighting the differences between the builds (VF) /

 #### FEATURES /IGP + VF/

-/2-  3 lines to introduce the main topic, and 1-3 lines to introduce each function/
+/Background:VF
+Example: sell our program highlighting that is robust, efficient and its code could be reused since it was built in modules (see features below).
+Also, it would be good if we could provide examples of having it built following the principles of defensive programming (i.e. using tests, see testing secton) but it will be important to build a test using assert.
+Ideally we could include a section of how we deal with error handling,

 1.Testing:
-Testing is important because bla, bla... /VF/
+Testing is important because bla, bla... / 2-3 lines, VF/

-/This is a list of tests initally suggested.
+/This is a list of tests we initally suggested.
 We also proposed to use BRCA as a control.
 1-3 lines to describe each function, IGP  + VF as required/

 	1. LRG_ID: check if the given gene has an allocated LRG ID. /VF?/
-	2. Check the LRG exists and is a readable file. /IGP, DONE /this test might be superfluous.
-There is already a CL in-built system/
+	2. Check the LRG exists and is a readable file. /IGP, DONE /
+	3. Check that the xml version format (schema) is right: IGP, Done

-	3. Strain: check the direction of the strand. /IGP, In Progress/
+	3. Strand: check the direction of the strand. /IGP, In Progress/
 	4. Build_number: check the number of build provided.
 If more than one, check that coordinates are diff. /VF ?/
 	5. Build_coor: check that the start and end of the coordinate for each build are different /VF ?/
-	6. Data_consistency: check that coordinates extracted are numbers /IGP ?/
+	6. Data_consistency: check that coordinates extracted are numbers /IGP/VF ?/
-	7. Exon_coor: check that exons do not overlap /IGP ?/
+	7. Exon_coor: check that exons do not overlap /IGP/VF ?/
-	8. Exon_number: check that we get the right number of exons /IGP ?/
+	8. Exon_number: check that we get the right number of exons /IGP/VF?/
-	9. Check the schema version - /IGP, DONE/
-	10. Main - /IGP, IP /

 2.Parsing:
-Parsing is important or whatever, bla, bla /VF/
+Parsing is important or whatever, bla, bla /2-3 lines, VF/

 Parsing Features:
 /Describe the parsing functions, 1-3 lines per function, IGP + VF as required/